higuhi/h4c-wp-like/README.md

 # h4c-wp-like
-WordPress plugin for like button
+WordPress plugin for like button witout login/logout